ICUBE-Q: Mission summary

 ICUBE-Q was integrated with Chang'e 6 orbiter after successful qualification tests at SUPARCO and SJTU.
 On 3 May 2024 the satellite was launched on Long March 5 Y8 rocket from Wenchang Space Launch Site.

 The satellite was deployed from the Chang'e 6 lunar orbiter stack in at 08:14 UTC (13:14 PKT) on 8 May 2024 and had undergone testing for the first few days with the first images being expected around 15-16 May 2024.

 The mission objectives include obtaining detailed images of the lunar surface and conducting intelligent on-orbit data processing of images, obtaining lunar magnetic field data and establish lunar magnetic field model and verifying new technologies such as nanosatellite-level deep space lunar-ground communications and low-cost deep space exploration based on micro-nano satellites.

 The satellite transmitted its first images back to Earth on 11 May 2024 captured from a distance of 200 kilometres from the Moon.

+It appears that Pakistan has lost contact with ICUBE-Q since July 01, 2024.
+Per insider information, the satellite developed multiple issues immediately after its launch.